-The Manager monitors the Company's liquidity and covenants on a frequent basis, and undertakes cash flow monitoring, and provides regular updates on these activities to the Board.
+The Manager monitors the Company's liquidity and covenants on a frequent basis. and undertakes cash flow monitoring, activities to the Board.

 Commitments are expected to be mostly deployed over a five year period.
 If necessary the Company can reduce the level of co-investments and secondary investments, which are discretionary, to preserve liquidity for funding its commitments.
 The Company could also dispose of assets.